NullGuy-dev/obscene_language_classificator/README.md

-# si_ai
+# obscene_language_classificator
-si_ai - это нейронная сеть для поиска матов и оскорблений в тексте.
+obscene_language_classificator - is a neural network for obscene language classification